carlpulley/volatility/README.txt

 As the exportfile plugin is currently being worked upon, file reconstruction (i.e. "this") has been removed.
 This code is currently being reworked and will be added back in again very soon.

-exportstack has not yet been fully ported across (so exporting of Win32 GUI threads is currently non-functional).
-Displayed data is also not tested to the extent it should be!

 There is an unpatched bug in the Volatility 2.0 filescan plugin.
 This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding